KevinPeng1990/Node-Play-by-Play-Test/README.md

 # Node-Play-by-Play-Test

 ## Overview
-This is an simple example of Node.js app from Pluralsight course: Play by Play: Building a Node Web API with Sam Artioli and John Papa.
+This is a simple example of Node.js app from Pluralsight course: Play by Play: Building a Node Web API with Sam Artioli and John Papa.

 ## Requirement
 * [Node.js](https://nodejs.org/) for server.